Lorde

 Ella Marija Lani Yelich-O'Connor (born 7 November 1996), known professionally as Lorde (/lɔrd/ LORD), is a New Zealand singer-songwriter.
-Taking inspiration from aristocracy for her stage name, she is known for her unconventional musical styles and introspective songwriting.
+She is known for her unconventional style of pop music and introspective songwriting.

-Lorde expressed interest in performing at local venues in her early teens.
-She signed with Universal Music Group (UMG) in 2009 and collaborated with producer Joel Little in 2011 to start recording music.
-Their first effort, an extended play (EP) titled The Love Club, was self-released in 2012 for free download on SoundCloud before UMG's commercial release in 2013.
-The EP's international chart-topping single "Royals" helped raise Lorde to prominence.
+Lorde first gained recognition as a teenager during a talent show performance.
+She signed with Universal Music Group (UMG) in 2009 and began collaborating with producer Joel Little in 2011.
+Their first effort, an extended play (EP) titled The Love Club EP, was self-released in 2012 for free download on SoundCloud before it was commercially released in 2013.
+Its single "Royals" topped charts in multiple regions and spent nine weeks atop the Billboard Hot 100.
+It sold 10 million units worldwide, making it one of the best-selling singles of all time.
 Her debut studio album Pure Heroine was released that same year to critical and commercial success.
-The following year, Lorde curated the soundtrack for the 2014 film The Hunger Games: Mockingjay – Part 1 and recorded several tracks, including the single "Yellow Flicker Beat".
+The following year, Lorde curated the soundtrack for the 2014 film The Hunger Games: Mockingjay – Part 1.

-Lorde's second studio album Melodrama (2017) received widespread critical acclaim and debuted atop the US Billboard 200.
-For her third studio album, Solar Power (2021), she ventured into indie folk and psychedelic styles.
-The album reached number one in Australia and New Zealand and charted inside the top-10 in numerous countries, although it polarised music critics and fans alike.
+Lorde collaborated with producer Jack Antonoff on her next album Melodrama (2017), which received widespread critical acclaim, debuted atop the US Billboard 200, and has since been ranked in Rolling Stone's list of the "500 Greatest Albums of All Time" and Pitchfork's list of the "Greatest Albums of the 2010s".
+She explored indie folk and psychedelic styles on Solar Power (2021), receiving polarised reactions from critics and listeners.
+For her fourth studio album Virgin (2025), Lorde worked with musician Jim-E Stack and returned to electronic-based pop music, which garnered more positive reception.